UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 The **Energy Histogram** window shows the user the distribution of vector-energies in the FOV, allowing the user to:
 - set brightness and contrast of these objects accordingly,
 - toggle the display mode between the "Graded" and "Binary" versions of the vector object brightnesses, and
-- Set the energy threshold value, assigning all vectors above that energy value in the current FOV to false.
+- Set the Energy threshold value, assigning all vectors above that Energy value in the current FOV to false.

-#### This example curator screenshot of shows how the curator looks when the user first opens the edge objects for Image A. The vectors shown are the unedited (no red in Volume Map or Display) automatic output of the new (unreleased) version of the edge extraction step of SLAVV.
+#### This example curator screenshot of shows how the curator looks when the user first opens the edge objects for Image A. The vectors shown are the unedited (no red in Volume Map or Display) automatic output of the new (unreleased) version of the Edge Extraction step of SLAVV.
 A|B|C
 :---: | :---: | :---:
 ![](tutorial/40.png)||